 In very simple terms, all circuits work by providing a closed-loop of wires through which electrical current can flow.
 Electrical current is essentially the movement of electrons through the circuit from the source (through hot wires) and back to the source (through neutral wires).
 When lights or other devices are tapped into this circuit loop, the moving current can power those devices.
 Any interruption in the pathway (such as a switch being opened) stops the flow of electrical current—momentarily ending the circuit.

 Much more common than series circuits are those wired in parallel—including most household branch circuits powering light fixtures, outlets, and appliances.
+A parallel circuit is also a closed circuit where the current divides into two or more paths before coming back together to complete the full circuit.
 Here, the wiring is configured so that each device is in constant contact with the main circuit pathway.
-Individual devices merely "tap into" the main circuit loop, much the way free-way ramps allows cars to exist and enter a freeway without interrupting the main highway.
-A parallel circuit has many such "off-ramp/ on-ramp" loops, so that a failure in any single loop never shuts down the entire circuit.
+Individual devices merely "tap into" the main circuit loop, much the way freeway ramps allows cars to exist and enter a freeway without interrupting the main highway.
+A parallel circuit has many such "off-ramp/on-ramp" loops, so that a failure in any single loop never shuts down the entire circuit.

 Most standard 120-volt household circuits in your home are (or should be) parallel circuits.
 Outlets, switches, and light fixtures are wired in such a way that the hot and neutral wires maintain a continuous circuit pathway independent from the individual devices that draw their power from the circuit.